vinothkumargithub/TicTacToe/README.md

 ## Acknowledgments

-*Made for 8th Light Coding Challenge in February 2018.
+- Built for 8th Light Coding Challenge in February 2018.
-*Built by Yu-Lin Yang
+- Made by Yu-Lin Yang